 The hotline allows citizens to report litter conditions such as commercial or residential litter, illegal dumping, debris in a canal and general litter in the City of Port St. Lucie.

-Nearly fifty miles of city streets remain litter free thanks to more than forty-five groups and individuals who have pick up litter from these public roadways.
+Nearly 96 miles of city streets remain litter free thanks to more than 96 groups and individuals who have pick up litter from these public roadways.
 Get more information.

 Held yearly in April to coincide with national Earth Day celebrations, this event has become a tradition in Port St. Lucie, attracting several hundred people every year who want to make an effort to reduce litter in public areas and improve the natural environment of the city.
 Volunteers are transported from the Public Works compound to various public areas for clean-up.